CCI-MOC/xdmod-cntr/XdmodAID.md

-As it is currently being used for billing and showback on a HPC cluster at Harvard, and it initally seemed to be a turnkey type system, we started to set this it on an openshift cluster.
+As it is currently being used for billing and showback on a HPC cluster at Harvard, and it initally seemed to be a turnkey type system, we started to set this it on an OpenShift cluster.
 Unfortunately, we have found that it is not exactly a turn key system.

 Xdmod is currently designed to work on a stand alone server.
 They do use docker to develop and to test it.
 Although to distruite it, they perfer to use RPMs and sources.
 However there is a project (https://github.com/rob-baron/hpc-toolset-tutorial) that uses docker compose to run xdmod and assocated applications in separate docker contains in a similar manner to how you would run them in kubernetes.
 This project formed